So you need a new family car?

 - or even your mobile home

-- or taking longer journeys up the coast or into the bush
+- for taking longer journeys up the coast or into the bush

-More than likely it will be a combination of some of these and other factors that will drive your decision making process.
+More than likely it will be a combination of some of these and other factors that will drive your decision-making process.
 Start by writing a list of absolutely everything you need to use the car for, in order of importance.
-This will help you decide or compromise when you look at the options such as model type.
-Though probably more pertinent here is trying to decide what accessories you want and can afford.
-So decide what are the must have accessories and what are the desirables.
+This will help you decide or compromise when you look at options such as model type.
+Though probably more pertinent here is trying to decide what accessories you want and can afford; decide which are the must-have accessories and which are the desirables.

 Step 4 – Do the research

 Now that you know what’s important to you, it’s time to get on those review websites.
-You probably spend a bit of time out on the roads already, so keep your eyes open for suitable cars you like the look off.
-Then look them up on the net.
-Talk to people, find out what other people think.
+You probably spend a bit of time out on the roads already, so keep your eyes open for suitable cars you like the look of, then look them up on the net.
+Talk to people and find out what they think.

-Of course, please don’t only look at manufacturer websites.
+Of course, please don’t only look at manufacturer’s websites.
 Have a look for different reviews on the web.
-Here you’ll get critical information, in particular around safety, which will be one of the key factors in your decision.
-Though it’s not only expert reviews that are worth reading, look for consumer reviews on forums to see what their actual customers think.
+Here you’ll get critical information, in particular about safety, which will be one of the key factors in your decision.
+Though it’s not only expert reviews that are worth reading—look for consumer reviews on forums to see what actual customers think.

-Now the fun bit.
-By now you should have narrowed it down to 1 to 3 options.
-If you have more than that, I’d recommend you get ruthless and cut out those with least amount of desirables identified in step 3.
+Now for the fun bit.
+By now you should have narrowed it down to one to three options.
+If you have more than that, I’d recommend you get ruthless and cut out those with least amount of desirables identified in step three.

 Get down to your local dealership and put the pedal to the metal and take a test drive.
 You need to get the ‘feel’ for the cars you have chosen and maybe ask a salesperson a few questions.
-After test driving your options, you’ll now know what is the best family car for you
+After test-driving your options you should know what is the best family car for you.

-I always recommend you buy off your local dealer, they’ll have more incentive to make sure you are well looked after.
-Your opinion should matter more to them as you can talk to other people in their local area.
-So don’t bother wasting time driving to multiple dealers of the same brand.
+I always recommend you buy off your local dealer; they’ll have more incentive to make sure you are well looked after.
+Your opinion should matter more to them, as you can talk to other people in their local area, so don’t bother wasting time driving to multiple dealers of the same brand.
 They’re unable to deliver much variation in price anyway.
-If you must, go to only 2 dealers and choose the place who has the best staff and customer service as this is general an indication of how you’ll be treated further down the line once you own the car and need to return for servicing etc.
+If you must, go to only two dealers and choose the one who has the best staff and customer service, as this is general an indication of how you’ll be treated further down the line, once you own the car and need to return for servicing etc.

 Step 6 – Purchasing

-You’ve chosen your car so now it’s time for the fun bit, getting your hands on a brand-new car!
+You’ve made your decision, so now it’s time for the fun bit: getting your hands on a brand-new car!
 Though before you can do that you have some other thing to consider.
 Firstly, how are you going to finance the car?
-There are quite few different financing options available.
-So to find out what best suits your needs andtalk to the dealership’s Business Manager.
-They will have access to different lenders covering all the option and they have the most incentive to get you the best deal.
-There are also great new finance options available in the dealership, where they can guarantee the trade value of your new car when you eventually decide to get your next new car!
+There are quite a few different financing options available, so to find out what best suits your needs talk to the dealership’s Business Manager.
+They will have access to different lenders covering all the options and they have the most incentive to get you the best deal.
+There are also great new finance options available in the dealership, where they can guarantee the trade value of your new car when you eventually decide to upgrade to your next new car!
 They can also take care of insurance and extended warranties for you.
-Now simply pay the deposit and await delivery of your brand new family car.
+Now simply pay the deposit and await delivery of your brand-new family car.